 Alternatively, if you don’t want to build an email-forwarding tool yourself, you can look for dedicated third-party email-to-Notion tools like TaskRobin.

-Add Emails to Notion (using the Power of AI)
+Extract Tasks From Emails to Notion (Using the Power of AI)

 Now, simply getting your emails into Notion is nice, but still leaves a lot to desire.
 Emails often contain several pieces of information and various tasks.
 So if you use a Task Manager in Notion, you need to somehow turn that email into individual tasks.